 Most sources don’t supply an API for responding to reviews.
 Some of them though provide a URL per review dedicated to responding to those reviews.
 The main example is TripAdvisor.

-In this case, it provides an iframe in your dashboard using the
+In this case, it’s possible to present the user an iframe in your dashboard using the

-respond_url field of the reviews present in the review_feed endpoint.
+respond_url field of the reviews given in the review_feed endpoint to fill the